 Minimalistic/Modern – If you are a fan of lighter, cooler tones, more space and less amount of furniture, and crafty decor, check out how a minimalistic design would be best suited for you.

-Bold/Industrial – If you like bold furniture, clunky decor, exposed brick walls then you best find your inspiration in industrial designs.
+Bold/Industrial – If you like bold furniture, clunky decor, and exposed brick walls then you best find your inspiration in industrial designs.

 Coastal/Nautical – If your new living space has a lot of natural light, consider a coastal beach house vibe, with light blue shades and cozy furniture.